 The vegetables can come out roasted, baked, or as a casserole depending on what vegetables you choose, how hot you cook them, and how long you cook them.
 I have cooked and eaten them from roasted brown to a softer hash style, but no matter how they come out, they always taste wonderful!

-The best thing about this classic cooking technique, you can simply cook whatever you have on hand, available at the market, or growing in the garden.
+The best thing about this classic cooking technique is that you can simply cook whatever you have on hand, what is available at the market, or what might be growing in the garden.

-Bring the Dutch oven to a temperature of about 180 degrees C (355 degrees F), then cook for about an hour, turn the vegetables once during this time.
+- Bring the Dutch oven to a temperature of about 350 degrees F (180 degrees C), then cook for about 1 hour, turn the vegetables once during this time.